framer/motion/.github/ISSUE_TEMPLATE/bug_report.md

 import { motion } from "./motion"
 ```

+### I'm having a problem with Next/React Router etc

+Please reproduce the bug in a CodeSandbox without the use of this library.

 ### Framer Motion won't install

 Framer Motion 7+ uses React 18 as a minimum.
 If you can't upgrade React, install the latest version of Framer Motion 6.